TheAnonymousCrusher/NMCLI-Simplified/README.md

 # Final Note

-This project has been meticulously developed, and it would be greatly appreciated if you could express your support through a ❤️. <br>
+This project has been meticulously developed, and it would be greatly appreciated if you could express your support through a ```★```<br>
 Lastly, we sincerely hope that you have find the experience of using *NMCLI Simplified* enjoyable.